Sideros

 Sideros (Σίδερος), is the outermost of a chain of two island-like peninsulas forming, with Itanos promontory, Cape Sidero.
 They are all three the summits of submarine elevations connected by rocky surface cols on which a road has been constructed to Cape Sidero Lighthouse, the elevated facsimile chapel of Saint Isidore, and Port Joannis, a cove of 2 fathom (about 4 m).
 There are ruins of an ancient temple of Athena destroyed by a tsunami and facilities of the Kyriamadi Naval Station.
 Kyriamadi is the other island-like peninsula in the chain.
 Administratively the cape lies within the Itanos municipal unit, Sitia Municipality, Lasithi regional unit, and Crete region.

 Etymology

 Sideros first appears in 16th century maps as Cauo S. Sideros, a Venetian name for capes such as San Sidero of Corfu.
-In Venetian Sidero is the common form of Isidore.
-Which St. Isidore applies is uncertain.
-Otherwise Sidero means "iron," and there are many place names that probably mean it.
-There is, however, no Saint Iron.
+In Venetian, Sidero is a form of Isidore, referring to the Egyptian saint Isidore of Pelusium.
+The name has been corrupted to Sideros (σίδηρος), "iron" in Greek.